iserko/celery_test/README.md

 Make sure you never use `--without-hearbeat` or `--without-gossip` when running a worker, as it will make batch workers never process anything.

+Update 2016-09-23: Tried again with Celery 3.1.23 and this does not seem to be a problem anymore.
+Could be a kombu update.

+## Flag tests

+`--without-heartbeat` - Batches still work

+`--without-mingle` - Batches still work

+`--without-gossip` - Batches still work

+`--without-heartbeat` and `--without-gossip` - Batches still work

+`--without-heartbeat`, `--without-gossip` and `--without-mingle` - Batches still work

 ## Lost messages